-When we were growing up, my family never discussed money.
-It wasn’t that my parents or grandparents though that money was evil.
-It’s just that, like many working class families, we didn’t have much to discuss… or so we thought!
+When I was growing up, my family never discussed money.
+It wasn’t that my parents or grandparents though that money was “evil.”
+It’s just that, like many working-class families, we didn’t have much to discuss… or so we thought!

 My dad worked as an auto mechanic and my mom, prior to her untimely death, when I was still a teenager, stayed home to look after us kids.
 So, I never learned about credit, loans, interest rates, savings or a hundred other financial topics that would have come in useful as an adult.